Your guide to your sexy boudoir shoot

 The morning of your boudoir photoshoot

-Wear very loose-fitting (or no) undergarments to avoid red lines in your skin.
+Wear very loose-fitting undergarments (or hang loose) to avoid lines in your skin.

 Try your best to avoid conflict or stress before your session, and come with an open mind!
-Stress shows up quickly on your face, which is why I schedule my sessions first thing in the morning.
-I want you to come with a clean slate, fresh and ready to have a good time.
+Stress shows up on your face and in your shoulders and hands, which is why I schedule my sessions first thing in the morning.
+I want you to come with a clean slate, relaxed, and ready to have a good time.

 After your boudoir photoshoot